 Top employing industries in New South Wales

 New South Wales is the largest employing state in Australia.
-Most jobs are in Sydney, which accounts for around 70% of the state’s employment.
+Most jobs are in Sydney, which accounts for almost 70% of the state’s employment.

 Around 70% of the state’s workforce has post-school qualifications and they are more likely to hold a bachelor degree or higher than workers nationally.
-Greater Sydney is the most highly educated workforce in the state, with 72% holding post-school qualifications (including 42% with a bachelor degree or higher).
+Greater Sydney has the most highly educated workforce in the state, with 75% holding post-school qualifications (including 46% with a bachelor degree or higher).

-There are multiple regions, however, where it is far more common for workers to have VET qualifications rather than those gained through a university (such as the Mid North Coast where 44% of the workforce has a Cert III or higher VET qualification).
+There are multiple regions, however, where it is far more common for workers to have VET qualifications rather than those gained through a university (such as the Mid North Coast where 47% of the workforce has a certificate III or higher VET qualification).
 The age profile of this state is largely in line with the national average, although some regions have relatively large shares of workers aged 15 to 24 years.
-These include Newcastle, Lake Macquarie, and Murray.
+These include Coffs Harbour – Grafton, Illawarra and the Riverina.

-Self-employment may also offer an opportunity for work, or a different career path.
-While it is less common in New South Wales than in some other areas, around 16% of workers are their own boss.
+Self-employment may also offer an opportunity for work or a different career path.
+While it is less common in New South Wales than in some other areas, around 17% of workers are their own boss.

 Employment by region, New South Wales

 |Employment May 2021||5 year change to May 2021||Part-time||Female||Aged 15 to 24 years||Aged 55 years or older||Bachelor degree or higher||Cert III or higher VET qual||No post-school qual|

 |Newcastle and Lake Macquarie||180.2||2.8||1.6||33||50||15||18||29||34||35|

 |Southern Highlands and Shoalhaven||65.3||1.4||2.2||37||49||14||26||21||39||34|